 The mission of Vecinos, Inc. Farmworker Health Program truly began in April of 2001 when our founders, Josie Ellis, RN and Dr. Mark Heffington, began visiting migrant labor camps in Jackson County, NC.
 Operating with a grant from the North Carolina Farmworker Health Program (NCFHP) and volunteering a lot of their time, Josie and Mark pioneered what is now the Vecinos, Inc. medical outreach model.
 In February of 2004, we were incorporated as a nonprofit organization and Vecinos, Inc. was born.
 Since our inception, Vecinos, Inc. has been providing medical outreach and advocating for the social and economic well-being of farmworkers and their families in our communities.

-Vecinos’ mission to improve the lives of farmworkers embodies more than just clinical care.
-Other services include a weekly food delivery program, car seat assistance, diabetes group classes, health education, and case management services, such as appointment scheduling, transportation, and interpretation.
+Vecinos provides services to migrant and seasonal agricultural workers and their families in the 8 western-most counties of North Carolina.
+We cover almost 3,500 square miles!
+While our mission is to improve the lives of farmworkers, for us it embodies more than just clinical care.
+Some of our other services include a monthly food bank program, car seat assistance, diabetes group classes, health education, and case management services, such as appointment scheduling, transportation, and interpretation.

 Vecinos means ‘neighbors’ in Spanish, and this is the foundation of the program’s mission.
 Vecinos believes in reaching out, with open hands and hearts, and being good neighbors to the people who plant and pick our food.
 Farmworkers often feel like an invisible population; at Vecinos, we don’t just offer health care, we aim to show appreciation for the important work that farmworkers do, offer them the support and care that all people deserve, and welcome them to our area as valuable members of our community by doing the following.